 Screenshot: Editor view of a page showing three sections with different column configurations.

 Start by adding a horizontal section to your page.

 To add a section:

-- The Page Layout toolbar appears.
-Choose Add Section.
+The Page Layout toolbar appears. button in the toolbar

 To change the column layout in a section:

-- Choose a layout from the Page Layout toolbar (for example two column, three column).
+- Choose a layout from the page layout toolbar (for example, two columns or three columns)